 Lost and found items will normally be displayed in the main hallway the last week of each quarter.
-On the last Friday of the quarter, the uniform items will be donated to the PTF uniform sale and all other items will be given to Goodwill.
+On the last Friday of the quarter, the uniform items will be donated to the PTF uniform sale and all other items will be given to a local charity.
 We will attempt to reunite items that are plainly marked (no initials, please) to their owner.
-Dates will be posted on PACS' web calendar.
+Dates will be posted on the PACS' web calendar.